 It’s that…everything wants to grow!
 In my garden, there are weeds, there are volunteers and there are the seeds I plant every year.
 The dilemma then becomes one of space and time.
 There is simply not enough of both to grow everything.
 And so I begin to ask myself the question -what do I really want to grow in my garden?
 And of course now, I’m really talking about the garden of life.
 Because everything will grow if we let it, and we only have so much time here.
 So.
 What do I truly want to grow in this life?
 And how do I do so in way that honors it with the space and care that is needed?
 Garden epiphanies….

 - 8 ounces mushrooms- sliced (cremini, white button, or shiitakes)

-- 3 T ginger
+- 3 T ginger, chopped

-- 3 T garlic
+- 3 T garlic, chopped

-- 1 pound extra firm tofu
+- 1 pound extra firm tofu ( or chicken, see notes)

-- ½ C corn starch
+- ½ cup corn starch ( optional see notes)

 - ¾ tsp kosher salt

-- ¾ tsp sugar
+- 3/4 tsp sugar (optional, but good)